alamahulznt/final_project_bike/README.md

 ## 4. Running the Dashboard (dashboard/dashboard.py)
 1. Download this project.
-2. Install Streamlit in your terminal or command prompt using:
+2. Install the Streamlit in your terminal or command prompt using pip install streamlit.
+Install another libraries like pandas, numpy, scipy, matplotlib, and seaborn if you haven't.
+3. Please note, don't move the csv file because it acts a data source. keep it in one folder as dashboard.py
+4. Open your VSCode and run the file by clicking the terminal and write it streamlit run dashboard.py.